 Category Questions To Develop For Each Stage Of The Customer Experience Journey Map

-To adequately drill down with the right questions, a template incorporating these stages should first be created.
-Download a free template here to get started.
+To adequately drill down with the right questions, a template incorporating these stages should first be created preferably through a team effort.

 This should be followed by methodically generating a list of questions for each stage to understand the major challenges and touch points potential customers experience using four categories of questions: